-A small number of allowances was also auctioned in advance for the 2012 vintage year, with 13 entities submitting bids to purchase 1.5 times the available supply of allowances.
-The volume of bids declined from Auction 3, suggesting there may be uncertainty regarding the value of 2012 vintage allowances if federal cap-and-trade legislation is passed.
+A small number of allowances were also auctioned in advance for the 2012 vintage year, with 12 entities submitting bids to purchase 1.1 times the available supply of allowances.
+The volume of bids submitted declined from Auction 4, reflecting reduced participation by non-compliance entities.
 In our review of the bids and the qualification process, we found no material evidence of anti-competitive conduct or significant barriers to participation.

-The following figure summarizes the quantities of bids submitted in the two offerings.
-In the 2009 vintage offering, most of the bidders that submitted bids for a large quantity of allowances (e.g., at least 2 million tons which is 6 percent of the available supply) were compliance entities.
-Overall, compliance entities accounted for 80 percent of the quantity of bids submitted in the 2009 vintage offering.
-The total quantity of bids submitted was similar to Auction 3.
+The following figure summarizes the quantities of allowances for which bids were submitted in the two offerings.
+In the 2009 vintage offering, most of the bidders that submitted bids for a large quantity of allowances (e.g., at least 2 million tons, which is 7 percent of the available supply) were compliance entities or their affiliates.
+Overall, compliance entities accounted for 78 percent of the quantity of allowances for which bids were submitted in the 2009 vintage offering.
+Relative to the available supply of allowances, the total quantity of bids submitted was similar to Auction 3 and Auction 4.

-In the 2012 vintage offering, most of the bidders that submitted bids for a large quantity of allowances (e.g., at least 100,000 tons which is 5 percent of the available supply) were compliance entities.
-Overall, compliance entities accounted for 62 percent of the quantity of allowances for which bids were submitted in the 2012 vintage offering.
+In the 2012 vintage offering, the quantity of allowances for which bids were submitted by compliance entities was similar to Auction 4.
+However, non-compliance entities, which accounted for 38 percent of the quantity of allowances for which bids were submitted in Auction 4, did not participate in the 2012 vintage offering in Auction 5.

-In addition to demand exceeding supply by 2.6 to 1, the bid quantities were widely distributed among the 54 bidders in the 2009 vintage offering.
-The concentration of bids, using the Herfindahl-Hirschman Index ("HHI"), was very low at 578 in the 2009 vintage offering.
-Fewer entities submitted bids in the 2012 vintage offering, leading the concentration of bids to be substantially higher (1427), but still moderate for most product markets.
+In addition to demand exceeding supply by 2.5 to 1, the bid quantities were widely distributed among the 46 bidders in the 2009 vintage offering.
+The concentration of bids, using the Herfindahl-Hirschman Index ("HHI"), was very low at 584 in the 2009 vintage offering.
+Fewer entities submitted bids in the 2012 vintage offering, leading the concentration of bids to be substantially higher (1725), but still moderate for most product markets.
 The HHI is a standard measure of concentration calculated by squaring each entity's share and then summing the squares across all entities (hence, the index ranges from 0 to 10,000).